Madder family (Rubiaceae)

 Range & Habitat: Hedge Bedstraw is an uncommon plant that occurs primarily in northern Illinois (see Distribution Map).
 This species is native to Europe and it is more common in the Eastern states; Illinois lies at the western end of its distribution (excluding where it occurs along the Pacific Coast).
 Habitats include areas along railroads and roadsides, thickets, woodland borders, and various waste places.
 Hedge Bedstraw is currently found in areas with a history of disturbance.

 Faunal Associations: According to Müller of 19th century Germany, the small amount of nectar in the flowers attracts various kinds of flies, including Soldier flies, Bee flies, Syrphid flies (which also feed on the pollen), Muscid flies, Crane flies, and Dung flies.
 It is possible that small bees also visit the flowers, but they are probably less common.
-The foliage of Galium spp.
-(Bedstraws) is eaten by the caterpillars of several moths, including Lobocleta ossularia (Drab Brown Wave), Pleuroprucha insularia (Common Tan Wave), and Scopula limboundata (Large Lace Border).
+The foliage or flowers of Galium spp.
+(Bedstraws) are eaten by the caterpillars of several moths, including Lobocleta ossularia (Drab Brown Wave), Pleuroprucha insulsaria (Common Tan Wave), and Scopula limboundata (Large Lace Border).
 Little information is available about this species' relationship to birds and mammalian herbivores.
 Because the carpels of Hedge Bedstraw lack bristly hairs, they don't cling readily to the fur of mammals or the clothing of humans.

 Photographic Location: Several plants were growing at the edge of a wooded area along a railroad in Urbana, Illinois.
 Some of the neighboring plants included Tradescantia virginiana (Virginia Spiderwort), Arctium minus (Common Burdock), and Toxicodendron radicans (Poison Ivy).
 Some flowers of the photographed flowering plant have 3 lobes, rather than 4; this is quite unusual for Hedge Bedstraw.
 While Galium tinctorium (Stiff Bedstraw) occasionally has flowers with 3 lobes, it doesn't produce a large panicle of cymes.